Emiya-lin/hello-world/README.md

 If you operate ```git clone ......```, then "not allow unrelated histories" won't be shown.
 The option --allow-unrelated-histories allows you merge two independent libs.

 2020/10/31, Neuron network should be learned.
+It has two weeks to take multivariable statistal analysis exam, you'd better review it right now.